medibloc/panacea-core/.gitbook/4-validators/4-cosmovisor.md

 export DAEMON_ALLOW_DOWNLOAD_BINARIES=false
 ```

 Create a directory for the genesis binary.
-This path should contain the panacead currently running on the mainnet.
+The current version of binary should be under the directory.

 ```shell
 mkdir -p $DAEMON_HOME/cosmovisor/genesis/bin